-Discontinuation appeared similar in participants treated with CAM2038, and Probuphine and Vivitrol in comparison to those treated with sublingual buprenorphine naloxone.
-However, statistical significance was not reported in these trials.
+Discontinuation rates appeared similar with CAM2038, Probuphine, and Vivitrol compared with sublingual buprenorphine/naloxone.
+However, tests of statistical significance were not reported.
 Of note, significantly more patients discontinued before induction with Vivitrol compared to buprenorphine/naloxone.
-Results from the placebo-controlled trials of Sublocade and Probuphine versus placebo showed substantially greater attrition in the placebo group during follow-up than the active treatment arms.
-The most common reasons that discontinuation occurred in the trials were lack of efficacy, adverse events, withdrawing consent, being unable to complete induction, loss to follow-up, and withdrawal symptoms.
+Results from the placebo-controlled trials of Sublocade and Probuphine showed substantially greater attrition in the placebo group than in the active treatment arms.
+The most common reasons for discontinuation were lack of efficacy, adverse events, withdrawing consent, being unable to complete induction, loss to follow-up, and withdrawal symptoms.

-Similar proportion of people dropped out in the CAM2038 arm compared to the sublingual buprenorphine/naloxone arm (41% vs 43%; p-value: not reported).74 More than 80% of the total participants who discontinued withdrew consent or were lost to follow-up.
-Other reasons cited for discontinuation include clinical (physician's) decision, and adverse events.
+At 28 weeks, a similar proportion of people discontinued in the CAM2038 arm compared to the sublingual buprenorphine/naloxone arm (41% vs 43%; p-value: not reported).76 More than 80% of the total participants who discontinued withdrew consent or were lost to follow-up.
+Other reasons cited for discontinuation included clinical (physician's) decision and adverse events.

-During the initial open label two-week run-in period at the start of the Sublocade trial, about a quarter of the total study population (24.2%) discontinued the trial before being randomized to receive treatment.75 Following the run-in period and after randomization, the number of participants that discontinued were similar for both the 300-mg arm and the 100-mg arm of Sublocade (36% vs. 38%, respectively; p-value: not reported), but substantially lower than for the placebo arm (66%), although no statistical significance was reported.75 Participants mostly withdrew consent or were lost to follow-up (>20% in both active arms).
-Other reasons included lack of efficacy, adverse events, protocol violations, withdrawal symptoms, non-compliance with study drug, withdrawal by physician's decision, or site closure by sponsor.75 Additionally, in the OLE, 50% of participants who were newly enrolled dropped out of the trial.76 participants withdrawing or lost to follow-up.77 Importantly, however, those participants who entered the Rosenthal 2016 trial were already stable on buprenorphine/naloxone.
-In contrast, higher rates of discontinuation were generally observed in Rosenthal 2013 and Ling 2010.
-In Rosenthal 2013, discontinuation in the Probuphine arm and sublingual buprenorphine/naloxone arm was 36% versus 37%, respectively (p-value: not reported) with a greater proportion of patients discontinuing in the placebo implant arm (80%).79 Nearly half of the participants in this trial discontinued for reasons unspecified.
+During the initial open label two-week run-in period at the start of the Sublocade trial, about a quarter of the total study population (24.2%) did not complete the trial and were not randomized to receive treatment.77 Following the run-in period and after randomization, the number of participants who discontinued were similar for both the 300-mg arm and the 100-mg arm of Sublocade (36% vs. 38%, respectively; p-value: not reported), but substantially lower than for the placebo arm (66%), although no statistical significance was reported.77 Participants mostly withdrew consent or were lost to follow-up (>20% in both active arms).
+Other reasons included lack of efficacy, adverse events, protocol violations, withdrawal symptoms, non-compliance with study drug, withdrawal by physician's decision, or site closure by sponsor.77 Additionally, in the OLE, 50% of participants who were newly enrolled dropped out of the trial.78 higher rates of discontinuation were generally observed in Rosenthal 2013 and Ling 2010.
+In Rosenthal 2013, discontinuation in the Probuphine arm and sublingual buprenorphine/naloxone arm was 36% versus 37%, respectively (p-value: not reported) with a greater proportion of patients discontinuing in the placebo implant arm (80%).81 Nearly half of the participants in this trial discontinued for reasons unspecified.
 A similar finding was observed in Ling 2010 (refer to Appendix Table D6).
-Major reasons cited for discontinuation in these trials include loss to follow-up, consent withdrawn, treatment lacking efficacy, non-compliance/non-adherence, issues from adverse events, or incarceration.
+Major reasons cited for discontinuation in these trials included loss to follow-up, consent withdrawal, lack of treatment efficacy, non-compliance/non-adherence, issues from adverse events, or incarceration.

-Of the three trials on Probuphine, the most recent study reported very low discontinuation rates, with a total of 7% in the Probuphine arm and 6% in the buprenorphine/naloxone arm with most
+Of the three trials of Probuphine, the Rosenthal 2016 reported very low discontinuation rates, with a total of 7% in the Probuphine arm and 6% in the buprenorphine/naloxone arm with most participants withdrawing or lost to follow-up.79 Importantly, however, those participants who entered the Rosenthal 2016 trial were already stable on buprenorphine/naloxone.
+In contrast,